Last updated on April 23, 2014

 The Polemicist (Jim Kavanagh's blog)

 Girlwriteswhat's blog "one woman's quest for gender equality"

 Revolution for a more equal and democratic world is both necessary and possible.
 We are based in Boston, Massachusetts, USA

-People are signing this statement (online or hard copy) to let others know they are not alone in wanting a revolution for a better world.
+People are signing this statement (online or hard copy) to let others know they are not alone in wanting a revolution for an egalitarian world with real equality--no rich and no poor--and real, not fake, democracy.
 The signatures are being displayed in public on large posters like this one and this one.
 Most of the people who stop and read the statement on the sidewalk outdoors, where we collect signatures, sign it.
 Try it and see for yourself how many people agree to sign it in your community.
 (Here is a version using smaller font size with room for more signatures.)
 Here are photos of people collecting signatures on a sidewalk.

 Please download, print, share and discuss "Thinking" with your friends, neighbors and co-workers.
 (Also feel free to distribute these related leaflets: From Occupation to Revolution and an "advertisement" of Thinking about Revolution.)